 After 21 years in London, Becky finally made it back to her beloved home county of Shropshire.
 Fourteen years experience in a full service agency environment have provided Becky with a solid understanding of multiple marketing disciplines and the importance of effective brand communication.
 Becky is responsible for Monkhouse’s cheese and other savoury clients – satisfying her appetite for great food and giving her the perfect excuse to continue messing about in the kitchen in the name of ‘research’!

 From fashion to food!
-Cheryl spent four years in London working in fashion PR, before heading back to her home town of Shropshire in March 2015 – where she freelanced at Monkhouse.
-After a year of travelling and working in Australia and Asia.
-Cheryl returned to the UK – and Monkhouse – to assist Claire Dunn on all things gin, popcorn, cider and events.
+Cheryl spent four years in London working in fashion PR, before returning to Shropshire in 2015, where she freelanced at Monkhouse.
+After a year of travelling and working in Australia and Asia, Cheryl returned to the UK – and to Monkhouse.
 She enjoys drinking prosecco, (trying) to bake, reading magazines, playing netball – and spreading her #pozzievibes around the office!

 After finishing her studies at The University of York and completing two internships in marketing – one at a National Trust property in Yorkshire and one at a local digital agency – Rosalind has made Shrewsbury her home and is excited to get into PR.
 At Monkhouse, she supports the running of client events.
 Rosalind also manages all of the bookings for Monkhouse Granary – the conferencing part of Monkhouse.
-When not at work – Rosalind enjoys running and all things art – Shropshire provides the perfect inspiration!
-She also loves cooking and experimenting with the latest foodie trends.
+When not at work – Rosalind enjoys running and all things art, she also loves cooking and experimenting with the latest foodie trends.

 Sue allows the Monkhouse Granary to operate.
 Sue provides the practical service that our guests experience – particularly she enjoys meeting the clients and is proud to support the team in delivering meetings and workshops.